Last updated: March 10th, 2023

 Distance from San Francisco: 1.5 hours

-One of Big Basin’s most well-known claims to fame is that it’s where you’ll find the “largest continuous strand of ancient coast redwoods south of San Francisco.”
-And with over 80 miles of trails, there are a lot of options for hiking at Big Basin.
+You can also still witness one of Big Basin’s most famous claims to fame, which is having the “largest continuous strand of ancient coast redwoods south of San Francisco.”

-If you’re looking for a more strenuous hike, the 10.5-mile Berry Creek Falls Trail features large coast redwoods, four waterfalls, and a 2,150-foot elevation change.
+And if you’re looking for a more strenuous hike, the partially re-opened 6.3-mile Dool Trail features large coast redwoods, ocean views, and a 1,496-foot elevation change.

-More Places to See the Redwoods Near San Francisco (More Than Two Hours Away)
+More Places to See Coastal Redwoods Near the Bay Area (More Than Two Hours Away)